Hashi-RedHat-APJ-Collab/platform-aap/README.md

 3. Initialize and apply Terraform:

-Today a targeted run is required, once Terraform 1.13 is out we can test deferred changes alternative here is split aap module into a second workspace or use Terraform stacks.
+Today a targeted run is required, once Terraform 1.13 is out we can test deferred changes alternative here is split the aap post install module into a second workspace or use Terraform stacks.

    ```bash
    terraform init